 The use scenario assumes that a person wearing a tag with a push button may call for immediate attention from care providers or/and security personal by pushing the button.
 When a person's button is pushed, the person enters the alert state; an emergency alarm is delivered unconditionally: The entry of the person in the Objects Found list of the person's home area is marked by "SOS".
 If the location pin representing the person is visible on the map, it is also thus marked.
-As mentioned above, other means for alarm delivery include visual and audio alarms, SMS to designated phone number(s), and so on.
+As mentioned above, other means for alarm delivery include visual and audio alarms, SMS to designated phone number(s), display of videos from nearby CCTV cameras, and so on.